Skip Ribbon Commands

 Matching of student details is done on the basis of name, date of birth and gender.
 Slight differences in spelling, an inaccurate date of birth or a change of name may mean that a student who has attended more than one school might be assigned multiple student numbers, each having only part of the student’s academic record.

-As the matching process will occur as soon as a student is registered, it is essential that the personal details entered for the student are accurate.
+As the matching process will start as soon as a student is registered, it is essential that the personal details entered for the student are accurate.
 This ensures the system is able to match the student’s academic history with their current details.
 If a match is found on the database for a particular student, the student is allocated their previous student number and their previous results and enrolments for the current year are combined to make up a complete academic history.

 Schools should not estimate dates of birth to enrol students.
-If details are not correct, these matches cannot occur and the student will have two student numbers, each having only part of their academic history.
+If details are not correct, these matches cannot occur and the student will have 2 student numbers, each having only part of their academic history.
 This may lead to the student not being awarded the certificate in which they are enrolled.

 Security of student data